 Zakir Hossein asked about Matthew 2:23 and “where is it written in the prophets that Messiah would be called a Nazarene?”

 First, notice it says, “through the prophets” – plural.
-So he is speaking of a general concept that is in more than one prophet. “that what was spoken through the prophets, He shall be called a Nazarene” (Matthew 2:23) “Nararene” – a Nazer – נצר – nzr – a rejected branch Nazareth was a rejected city by the Jews in the south and around Jerusalem, since it was a Galilean town.
+So he is speaking of a general concept that is in more than one prophet. “that what was spoken through the prophets, He shall be called a Nazarene” (Matthew 2:23) “Nararene” – a Nazer – נצר – nzr – a rejected branch.
+Nazareth was a rejected city in the North, in “Galilee of the Gentiles”; it was rejected by the Jews in the south and around Jerusalem, since it was a Galilean town. (northern, Gentile, defiled by non-Jews).
 “Can anything good come out of Nazareth?”
 (John 1:46; see also John 7:41 and 7:52)

-Nazareth describes Jesus being rejected by the Jews.
+So, “Nazareth” describes Jesus being rejected by the Jews.
 Isaiah 14:19 – “like a rejected branch” = כְּנֵצֶר נִתְעָב כ = like נצר = NZR, Nazer, branch נתעב = rejected, despised Isaiah 11:1 – “then a shoot will spring from the stem of Jesse (father of David); and a branch (Nazer – נצר ) from his roots will bear fruit.” (see rest of Isaiah 11:1-10 – a very Messianic passage in the Jews minds.
-Referred to in Acts 13:22-23 and Isaiah 11:10 is quoted in Romans 15:12)
+This is referred to in Acts 13:22-23; and Isaiah 11:10 is quoted in Romans 15:12)

 Isaiah 53:1-3 – concept of rejection, tender shoot, root out of dry ground